Skip to main content

 Economically efficient and profitable operation culminates in the break-even cost rents, the efficiency of the renting process and the active maintenance of the property and loan portfolio.
 Within its organizational form and area of operation, TYS already bears significant responsibility for the surrounding society by providing affordable housing for students.

-A strategy objective is to keep rents 15% to 20% below market rents.
-The realisation of this objective is actively monitored.
-The rental comparison will be carried out by an external operator, the last of which was done in 2021.
+The realization of this objective is actively monitored.
+The rental comparison is carried out by an external operator, the last of which was done in 2023.
 According to this, the Foundation’s rents are below market rents in accordance with the target.
-The next rental comparison will be made in spring 2023.

 Administration is transparent